-I’ve been making this baked cheesecake from a Gordon Ramsay recipe that I tore out of a weekend newspaper magazine supplement since way back in 2004!
+I’ve been making this baked vanilla cheesecake from a Gordon Ramsay recipe that I tore out of a weekend newspaper magazine supplement since way back in 2004!

 Melt the butter gently in a small pan on a low heat.
 Roughly break up the biscuits and and place them in a food processor.
 Process the biscuits for 2-3 minutes until they resemble fine crumbs.
 Add the sugar, then pour in the melted butter and process for 30 seconds to combine